michael2012z/BitBible/markdown/KJV/files/Num.md

 13. Of Asher; Pagiel the son of Ocran.

-14. Of Gad; Eliasaph the son of Deuel.Deuel: also called, Reuel
+14. Of Gad; Eliasaph the son of Deuel.

 15. Of Naphtali; Ahira the son of Enan.